DavidJKTofan/davidtofan.com/content/articles/cloudflare-data-localization.md

 [Geo Key Manager](https://blog.cloudflare.com/scaling-geo-key-manager/) allows organizations to choose where they store their TLS certificate private keys.

-This is similar to Keyless SSL, with the difference that you get granular control over which locations should store the keys.
+This is similar to Keyless SSL, with the difference that you get granular control over which locations should store the keys, which never leave the specified location/region.
 For example, an organization can choose for the private keys required for inspection of traffic to only be accessible inside data centers located in the specified region.

 One can set this up by going on the Cloudflare Dashboard > ```SSL/TLS``` > ```Edge Certificates``` > ```Upload Custom SSL Certificate```.